 Yes, you can.
 The only way to lure Villagers towards you is to hold an Emerald Block.
 It will make them follow you just like Wheat is to Cows.
 It is a simple way to get them to follow you, but it is difficult since you have to be holding the block for them to follow you.

 At least with other methods, they are safe in a Boat of Minecart, but they are wandering with the only thing keeping them going is the block in your hand.
 It is a good way to take them to your base if it isn’t too far.

-If you do want to use it all the way, take a boat with you and if you need to put the block away, just throw them into the boat and they will be secure.
-Make sure everything is all good and then get ready to proceed on your journey.
+If you want to use it all the way, take a boat with you, and if you need to put the block away, just throw them into the boat, and they will be secure.
+Ensure everything is all good, and then prepare to proceed on your journey.

-Once you are ready to transport them destroy the boat and then lure them all the way to your base.
-Just remember to always watch them so they don’t wander off or get killed by a mob randomly hiding in a nearby forest.
+Once you are ready to transport them, destroy the boat and lure them to your base.
+Just remember always to watch them, so they don’t wander off or get killed by a mob randomly hiding in a nearby forest.

 Does it matter which Villager you take?

-Absolutely, it does.
-You always need to look at what each Villager is ready to trade because you might just lure a Villager with terrible trading prices and you realize that you wasted a ton of time for no reason.
+It does.
+You always need to look at what each Villager is ready to trade because you might just lure a Villager with terrible trading prices, and you realize that you wasted a ton of time for no reason.
 Always look at what they are trading because you might find a Villager with some amazing trades.